Ghosts attend school and Hilarity Ensues.

 Dead Gorgeous contains examples of:

 - Accidental Athlete: Twice Sophie discovers that she is naturally gifted at sports, only to then learn that she has been subconsciously using her ghost powers to triumph.
 It happens with basketball in "Sisters of the Mind", and running in "A Friend Indeed".

 - Alpha Bitch: Christine.
 Christine is one of the coolest girls in school.
 Her parents are wealthy and that could be one reason why everyone wants to be her friend.
 When Rebecca meets Christine and her 'gang' of friends she desperately wants to be accepted.
 Rebecca will go to extraordinary lengths to be one of Christine's friends which gives Christine a lot of opportunities to take advantage of her.

 - Antiquated Linguistics: The three ghost girls use this to underline their antiquated origins.

 - Book Dumb: Rebecca believes being pretty and popular are more important than being smart.
 As a result, she neglects her studies in favour of fashion and gossip magazines.
-In "Smoke and Mirrors" it is revealed that is failing every subject, which nearly causes her to fade out of existence.
+In "Smoke and Mirrors" it is revealed that she is failing every subject, which nearly causes her to fade out of existence.

 - Boy Meets Ghoul: Ghostly Rebecca fall for living boy David.
 However, he seems to not be particularly interested.
 Jonathan, however, is definitely interested in Rebecca.